hunkim98/dotting/README.md

 <br/>

-## Hooks
+## Want to manipulate the canvas?
+Use hooks!

 To manipulate the pixel grids programatically, you can use hooks.
 The provided hooks are `useBrush`, `useData`, `useDotting`, `useGrids`, `useHandlers`.
+For using the hooks, you must create a ref object with React's `useRef` and input the resulting ref object as a prop in the `Dotting` component and also pass it as a parameter to the hooks.
 Below is an example using the `useDotting` hook for clearing the pixels when button is clicked

 ```tsx
 import { Dotting, DottingRef, useDotting } from "dotting";